Search

 Please note that at the GCC, we do not charge patients for surgical consultations, virtual or in-person.
 We recognize that many trans, non-binary and gender non-conforming patients experience immense financial barriers to accessing medically necessary gender-affirming care.
 In addition to offering our consultations free of charge, we provide a free insurance concierge service that has successfully secured insurance coverage for over 90% of interested patients.
 To schedule a free surgical consultation, click here.
 For questions about the insurance coverage process, refer to step number five on this list.

-The CT scans will be reviewed during the second consultation if they have been completed.
+The CT scans or other imaging will be reviewed during the second consultation if they have been completed.
 After this optional appointment, you should have a good idea of what your surgical plan will be and a general timeline for all the milestones that follow, including how long you may need to stay in town for if you don’t live in the San Francisco Bay Area.

 If you are hoping to have insurance pay for your surgery, you’ll need to get approval.
 In determining patient eligibility, our office uses the informed consent model and therefore doesn’t require letters of support from therapists.
 However, if you would like your procedure(s) to be covered, the insurance approval process requires provider support letters.
 For more information about the guidelines for mental health provider letters and other requirements for insurance approval, you can look here.